Klemek/meme-otron/docs/README.md

 * Use `list` to get a list of all meme ids
 * Use `delete` to delete the last message sent by the bot (directed to you)

+To get the template info, just send the meme id without texts.

 Enjoy the full experience of this bot by using direct messages to keep your server free of spam.

 ## CLI features